-Residents of Washington State town told to evacuate due to the threat of an explosion
+Evacuation order lifted after residents of Washington State town were told to flee due to explosion threat

-(CNN)A fire in a Washington State town has forced residents to flee the area due to the threat of a potential explosion.
+(CNN)Residents of a Washington State town were told to flee Thursday night due to the threat of a potential explosion, but the order was lifted early Friday by officials.

-Local police and fire agencies are on the scene of a commercial structure fire at Washington Potato Company in Warden, Washington, according to the Grant County Sheriff's Office.
+Local police and fire agencies responded to a commercial structure fire at Washington Potato Company in Warden, Washington, according to the Grant County Sheriff's Office.

-There is a "risk of ammonia tank explosion," the sheriff's office said.
+There was a "risk of ammonia tank explosion," the sheriff's office said.

+The sheriff's office gave residents the all clear signal in a tweet early Friday morning.

 Warden is located about 90 miles southwest of Spokane.
 The population of the town is approximately 2,800, according to a recent Census Bureau estimate.
 It is unclear at this time the exact number of residents ordered to evacuate.

-Authorities have issued a Level 3 evacuation, which means "GO NOW" for "All areas west of Road U-SE and south of SR170, Warden," a tweet from the sheriff's office said.
+Authorities issued a Level 3 evacuation, which meant "GO NOW" for "All areas west of Road U-SE and south of SR170, Warden," a tweet from the sheriff's office said late Thursday.

 "Law enforcement officers will go door-to-door to notify persons in the Level 3 area," the message said.